matthewpratt13/solidity-course-intro-resources/foundry/test_nft_foundry.md

         assertEq(balance, 1);
     }

-    function testFailUnSafeContractReceiver() public {
+    // expect failure on minting to invalid address function testFailUnSafeContractReceiver() public {
         vm.etch(address(1), bytes("mock code"));
         nft.mintTo{value: 0.08 ether}(address(1));
     }

-    function testWithdrawalWorksAsOwner() public {
+    // should pass if the owner can successfully withdraw function testWithdrawalWorksAsOwner() public {
-        // Mint an NFT, sending eth to the contract Receiver receiver = new Receiver();
+        // mint an NFT, sending ETH to the contract Receiver receiver = new Receiver();
         address payable payee = payable(address(0x1337));
         uint256 priorPayeeBalance = payee.balance;
         nft.mintTo{value: nft.MINT_PRICE()}(address(receiver));

-        // Check that the balance of the contract is correct assertEq(address(nft).balance, nft.MINT_PRICE());
+        // check that the balance of the contract is correct assertEq(address(nft).balance, nft.MINT_PRICE());

         uint256 nftBalance = address(nft).balance;

-        // Withdraw the balance and assert it was transferred nft.withdrawPayments(payee);
+        // withdraw the balance and confirm it was transferred nft.withdrawPayments(payee);
         assertEq(payee.balance, priorPayeeBalance + nftBalance);
     }

+    // expect failure on withdrawal from an account/contract
+    // that is not the owner
     function testWithdrawalFailsAsNotOwner() public {
-        // Mint an NFT, sending eth to the contract Receiver receiver = new Receiver();
+        // mint an NFT, sending ETH to the contract Receiver receiver = new Receiver();
         nft.mintTo{value: nft.MINT_PRICE()}(address(receiver));

-        // Check that the balance of the contract is correct assertEq(address(nft).balance, nft.MINT_PRICE());
+        // check that the balance of the contract is correct assertEq(address(nft).balance, nft.MINT_PRICE());

-        // Confirm that a non-owner cannot withdraw vm.expectRevert("Ownable: caller is not the owner");
+        // confirm that a non-owner cannot withdraw vm.expectRevert("Ownable: caller is not the owner");
         vm.startPrank(address(0xd3ad));
         nft.withdrawPayments(payable(address(0xd3ad)));